openwisp/netengine/docs/source/index.rst

 Status of this project
 ======================

-We are currently in 0.1 pre-alpha version.
+We are currently in 0.1 alpha version.

 The 0.1 final version will be out by August 2021.